RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 You can now start the debugger.
 It starts in the background until a program which is debuggable is triggered.
 To start the debugger:

 1. In the Application Explorer view, select the BANKDEMO project and from the menu bar click **Run** \> **Debug Configurations**.
-2. In the left-hand pane of the Debug Configurations dialog, expand **COBOL Enterprise Server**.
+2. In the left pane of the Debug Configurations dialog, expand **COBOL Enterprise Server**.
 3. Click **JCL Debug**, and then click **Debug**.
 4. You might receive a message about opening the Debug perspective when it launches.
 If you do, click **Yes**.